Tubes at Nematoplexus

 Even though Fig.2 may seem rather confusing, it

-some information: The
+provides valuable information: The "branch

 separate clot with a rugged surface of granular appearance, where the